ZerO708/DEPI-Graduation-Project/README.md

 - **/tools**: Utility scripts or tools referenced in the vulnerabilities.

 ## Usage
 Navigate through the folders to explore detailed vulnerability reports and examples.
-Contributions are welcome—see [docs/Contributing.md](docs/Contributing.md).